nixworks/public/news/2016/02/4/index.md

 ##### Yemeni Civil War (2015-present)
 ### [A drone strike in Yemen's Shabwah Governorate kills six suspected Al-Qaeda in the Arabian Peninsula militants. ](/news/2016/02/4/a-drone-strike-in-yemen-s-shabwah-governorate-kills-six-suspected-al-qaeda-in-the-arabian-peninsula-militants.md)
-_Context: al-Qaida, Yemen, Shabwa province, Yemeni Civil War (2015-present)_
+_Context: Yemen, al-Qaida, Yemeni Civil War (2015-present), Shabwa province_

 ##### Russian intervention in the Syrian Civil War
 ### [The Syrian Observatory for Human Rights reports Russian airstrikes on several rebel-held neighborhoods in the city of Aleppo, kills at least 21 civilians. ](/news/2016/02/4/the-syrian-observatory-for-human-rights-reports-russian-airstrikes-on-several-rebel-held-neighborhoods-in-the-city-of-aleppo-kills-at-least.md)